matrix-org/rust-synapse-compress-state/README.md

 directed graph built up from the predecessor state_group links.
 These can be looked at in something like Gephi (https://gephi.org)

+- -c
+If this flag is set then the changes the compressor makes will be committed to the database.
+This should be safe to use while synapse is running as it assumes by default that the transactions flag is set

 ## Using as python library

 The compressor can also be built into a python library as it uses PyO3.
 It can be